BJR-DataAnalyst/melbourne_solar_project/README.md

 After I have made sense of the clusters I give them sensible names: older/newer inner suburbs and older/newer outer suburbs.
 I then perform a significance test, which shows that the difference in the mean of solar units installed is statistically significant.
 This validates the clustering

+## Viewing this project

+To view this project it is recommended to paste the project URL into NBviewer.org so that you can view the interactive map of the clusters.

 ## Future Work
 * Using more visualisations techniques (like a 3D map) with folium and other libraries to draw more insights.
 * Adding more data from ABS - for example examining which demographic factors influence solar adoption.